 One study reported five infants being born with kratom withdrawal symptoms because their mothers had been using kratom during pregnancy.

-Individuals who become dependent on kratom will at times require the same methods used to treat withdrawal symptoms caused by pain medication.
+Individuals dependent on kratom will, at times, require the same methods used to treat withdrawal symptoms caused by pain medication.

 This is important to consider because this will no doubt harm you and your baby.